 As our Chief Evangelist, Todd Klindt said in his recent webinar about SharePoint 2019 upgrade – you need to put the finger on the pulse of your farm, you will need to check two things – one is the hardware and the other one is the farm content.
 So first of all, check the hardware requirements for the new SharePoint version!

-- Farm info: farm, site, and search topology, a servers list and services on server.
+- Farm info: explore a SharePoint farm, sites, and search topology; generate a server's list and explore services on server.

 - Application management: web applications, site collections, service applications details.